e-war/Writeups/HackTheBox/Sau/README.md

 "Maltrail is a malicious traffic detection system, utilizing publicly available (black)lists containing malicious and/or generally suspicious trails" - Github

 ### RCE [Assessing]
-Traffic detection system, again unfortunately this system also has a widely known vulnerability with PoC: https://github.com/spookier/Maltrail-v0.53-Exploit
+Traffic detection system, again unfortunately this system also has a widely known Command Injection vulnerability with PoC: https://github.com/spookier/Maltrail-v0.53-Exploit

-This time there is a more severe RCE (Remote Code Execution) vulnerability which if successfully exploited would allow futher internal access to the underlying server and potentially even more vulnerable services.
+This time the vulnerability may lead to a more severe RCE (Remote Code Execution) vulnerability which if successfully exploited would allow futher internal access to the underlying server and potentially even more vulnerable services.